AWS A9.1, 1992 Edition, 1992 - Standard Guide for Describing Arc Welds in Computerized Material Property and Nondestructive Examination Databases

 Content of this section is hidden, You must be registered and activate your account to see this content.
 See this link to read how you can remove this limitation:

-Safety and health issues and concerns are beyond the scope of this standard and, therefore, are not fully addressed herein.
-Some safety and health information can be found in the nonmandatory annex Clauses A5 and A10.
-Safety and health information is available from other sources, including, but not limited to, ANSI Z49.1, Safety in Welding, Cutting, and Allied Processes,1 and applicable federal and state regulations.
+Safety issues and concerns are addressed in this standard, although health issues and concerns are beyond the scope of this standard.
+Some safety and health information can be found in nonmandatory Annex A, Clauses A5 and A10.
+Safety and health information is available from other sources, including, but not limited to, ANSI Z49.11 and applicable federal and state regulations.

 This specification makes use of both U.S. Customary Units and the International System of Units (SI).
-The measurements are not exact equivalents; therefore, each system must be used independently of the other without combining in any way when referring to material.
-The specification with the designation A5.21 uses U.S. Customary Units.
-The specification A5.21M uses SI Units.
-The latter are shown within brackets [ ] or in appropriate columns in tables and figures.
-Standard dimensions based on either system may be used for sizing of filler metal or packaging or both under A5.21 or A5.21M
+The measurements are not exact equivalents; therefore, each system must be used independently of the other without combining in any way when referring to weld metal properties.
+The specification with the designation A5.36 uses U.S. Customary Units.
+The specification A5.36M uses the International System of Units (SI).
+The latter are shown within brackets ([ ]) or in appropriate columns in tables and figures.
+Standard dimensions based on either system may be used for the sizing of electrodes or packaging or both under the A5.36 and A5.36M specifications.

 Code: